nguyenkhois/build-environments/README.md

 TIP!
 You should be carefully before you want update the dependencies that are founded in package.json to newer versions.

+## Other project templates
+* The template `react-hooks` is based on the template `react-advance`.
+The difference is only using [React Hooks](https://reactjs.org/docs/hooks-intro.html).

 ## Work directory
 ````
 /